Kunal-R-kumar/Rock-Paper-Scissors-Game-GUI/README.md

 - **The user will loss in 3 cases :**
   - When user chooses Scissors and computer chooses Rock
   - When user chooses Rock and computer chooses Paper
-  - When user chooses Paper and computer chooses Scissors **It counts the score for multiple rounds**
+  - When user chooses Paper and computer chooses Scissors.

+**It counts the score for multiple rounds**

 It provides 3 buttons having pictures of rock paper and scissor with their title mentioned on it.
 > User can use keyboard keys :
 >> r for chooosing Rock